cucumber/docs/content/docs/bdd/overview.md

 # Deliberate Discovery

 There are many reasons why software projects go wrong.
-A very common reason is that different people in the organisation or on the team have very different understandings of how the software should behave, and what problems it's trying to solve.
+A very common reason is that different people in the organization or on the team have very different understandings of how the software should behave, and what problems it's trying to solve.